Groupon (NASDAQ:GRPN) Shares Gap Down to $21.35

-Groupon, Inc. (NASDAQ:GRPN) shares gapped down prior to trading on Wednesday .
+Shares of Groupon, Inc. (NASDAQ:GRPN) gapped down prior to trading on Wednesday .
 The stock had previously closed at $21.35, but opened at $20.37.
-Groupon shares last traded at $20.20, with a volume of 627 shares changing hands.
+Groupon shares last traded at $20.20, with a volume of 627 shares trading hands.

-GRPN has been the topic of several recent research reports.
-Barclays dropped their price target on Groupon from $30.00 to $23.00 and set an “underweight” rating on the stock in a research note on Friday, December 10th.
-TheStreet upgraded Groupon from a “d” rating to a “c-” rating in a report on Friday, November 19th.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and one has given a buy rating to the company.
-Based on data from MarketBeat, Groupon has an average rating of “Hold” and a consensus target price of $41.00.
+A number of equities analysts have issued reports on the stock.
+TheStreet upgraded shares of Groupon from a “d” rating to a “c-” rating in a research report on Friday, November 19th.
+Barclays decreased their price objective on shares of Groupon from $30.00 to $23.00 and set an “underweight” rating on the stock in a research report on Friday, December 10th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and one has assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average target price of $41.00.

-Large investors have recently made changes to their positions in the company.
-Dark Forest Capital Management LP acquired a new position in shares of Groupon during the third quarter worth $25,000.
-Royal Bank of Canada increased its holdings in shares of Groupon by 12.7% during the third quarter.
-Royal Bank of Canada now owns 3,370 shares of the coupon company’s stock worth $77,000 after buying an additional 381 shares in the last quarter.
-Nisa Investment Advisors LLC increased its holdings in shares of Groupon by 750.0% during the third quarter.
-Nisa Investment Advisors LLC now owns 3,400 shares of the coupon company’s stock worth $78,000 after buying an additional 3,000 shares in the last quarter.
-Schroder Investment Management Group acquired a new position in shares of Groupon during the third quarter worth $91,000.
-Finally, Fox Run Management L.L.C. acquired a new position in shares of Groupon during the second quarter worth $228,000.
-Institutional investors own 76.26% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Dark Forest Capital Management LP bought a new stake in shares of Groupon during the 3rd quarter valued at about $25,000.
+Royal Bank of Canada boosted its stake in shares of Groupon by 12.7% during the 3rd quarter.
+Royal Bank of Canada now owns 3,370 shares of the coupon company’s stock valued at $77,000 after purchasing an additional 381 shares in the last quarter.
+Nisa Investment Advisors LLC boosted its stake in shares of Groupon by 750.0% during the 3rd quarter.
+Nisa Investment Advisors LLC now owns 3,400 shares of the coupon company’s stock valued at $78,000 after purchasing an additional 3,000 shares in the last quarter.
+Schroder Investment Management Group bought a new stake in shares of Groupon during the 3rd quarter valued at about $91,000.
+Finally, Fox Run Management L.L.C. bought a new stake in shares of Groupon during the 2nd quarter valued at about $228,000.
+76.26% of the stock is currently owned by hedge funds and other institutional investors.

 About Groupon (NASDAQ:GRPN)